 According to the Centers for Disease Control Prevention (CDC), this recall is part of a routine quality assurance program and is non-safety related.
 Children who received the vaccine do not need to be re-immunized, but with future immunizations, children should be given the proper vaccination dosage.
 With children who have only received one vaccine dose, they should get the get their scheduled second dose.

 David Paulson, Maryland Health Department spokesman, stated that Maryland has received 10,300 doses from the affected vaccine lots—going to 48 providers, though not to any local health departments.
 Although this recall is non-safety related, health officials in Maryland and Virginia are notifying healthcare providers and other vaccinators of the vaccine recall as well as the specific CDC guidance, to avoid any potential for vaccination error, or patient injury.

-At Lebowitz and Mzhen LLC, our attorneys are committed to representing victims of medical mistakes and their loved ones, in Maryland and the Washington D.C. area.
+At Lebowitz & Mzhen Personal Injury Lawyers, our attorneys are committed to representing victims of medical mistakes and their loved ones, in Maryland and the Washington D.C. area.
 Contact us today for a free consultation.

 Doses of Swine Flu Vaccine for Young Children are Recalled in Md., Va., The Washington Post, December 15, 2009

 800,000 Doses of Swine Flu Vaccine Recalled, The Los Angeles Times, December 16, 2009

 Related Web Resources: